 Mixed apnea is a combination of central and obstructive apnea.

-Although frequently attributable to immature respiratory control mechanisms, apnea in premature infants can be a sign of infectious, metabolic, thermoregulatory, respiratory, cardiac, or CNS dysfunction.
+Although frequently attributable to immature respiratory control mechanisms, apnea in preterm infants can be a sign of infectious, metabolic, thermoregulatory, respiratory, cardiac, or CNS dysfunction.
 Thorough history, physical assessment, and, when necessary, testing should be done before accepting prematurity as the cause of apnea.
-Gastroesophageal reflux disease (GERD) is no longer thought to cause apnea in preterm infants, so the presence of GERD should not be considered an explanation for apneic episodes nor should treatment for GERD be started because of apnea of prematurity.
+Gastroesophageal reflux disease (GERD Gastroesophageal Reflux in Infants Gastroesophageal reflux is the movement of gastric contents into the esophagus.
+It may be physiologic or pathologic.
+When pathologic, it is also known as gastroesophageal reflux disease (GERD)... read more ) is no longer thought to cause apnea in preterm infants, so the presence of GERD should not be considered an explanation for apneic episodes nor should treatment for GERD be started because of apnea of prematurity.

 Diagnosis of apnea usually is made by visual observation or by use of impedance-type cardiorespiratory monitors used continuously during assessment and ongoing care of preterm infants.

-When apnea is noted, either by observation or monitor alarm, infants are stimulated, which may be all that is required; if breathing does not resume, bag-valve-mask ventilation is provided (see Airway and Respiratory Devices).
+Patients are admitted to a monitored setting.
+When apnea is noted, either by observation or monitor alarm, infants are stimulated, which may be all that is required; if breathing does not resume, bag-valve-mask ventilation is provided (see Airway and Respiratory Devices Airway and Respiratory Devices If no spontaneous respiration occurs after airway opening and no respiratory devices are available, rescue breathing (mouth-to-mask or mouth-to-barrier device) is started; mouth-to-mouth ventilation... read more ).

 Frequent or severe episodes should be quickly and thoroughly evaluated, and identifiable causes should be treated.
 If no infectious or other treatable underlying disorder is found, respiratory stimulants are indicated for treatment of frequent or severe episodes, characterized by hypoxemia, cyanosis, bradycardia, or a combination.
 Oral caffeine is the safest and most commonly used respiratory stimulant drug.
-It can be given as caffeine base (loading dose 10 mg/kg followed by a maintenance dose of 2.5 mg/kg every 24 hour) or caffeine citrate, a caffeine salt that is 50% caffeine (loading dose 20 mg/kg followed by a maintenance dose of 5 to 10 mg/kg every 24 hour).
 Caffeine is preferred because of ease of administration, fewer adverse effects, larger therapeutic window, and less need to monitor drug levels.
 Treatment continues until the infant is 34 to 35 weeks gestation and free from apnea requiring physical intervention for at least 5 to 7 days.
-Monitoring continues until the infant is free of apnea requiring intervention for 5 to 10 days.
+Monitoring continues after the last episode of apnea or after caffeine has been stopped until the infant has gone 5 to 10 more days without having apnea requiring intervention.

-If apnea continues despite respiratory stimulants, the infant may be given CPAP starting at 5 to 7 cm H2O pressure.
+If apnea continues despite respiratory stimulants, the infant may be given CPAP Continuous Positive Airway Pressure (CPAP) Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by Supplemental oxygen Continuous positive airway... read more starting at 5 to 7 cm H2O pressure.
 Intractable apneic spells require ventilator support.

 Discharge practices vary; some practitioners observe infants for 7 days after treatment has ended to ensure that apnea or bradycardia does not recur, whereas others discharge with caffeine if treatment seems effective.